-The University also holds memberships in the Association of Independent California Colleges and Universities, the International Association of Baptist Colleges and Universities, the Council for Christian Colleges & Universities, the Service Members Opportunity Colleges, and the American Association of Hispanics in Higher Education.
+The University also holds memberships in the Association of Independent California Colleges and Universities, the International Association of Baptist Colleges and Universities, and the Council for Christian Colleges & Universities.

 Graduates of California Baptist University are earning advanced degrees in leading colleges, universities, and seminaries of the United States.
 All women graduates are eligible for membership in the American Association of University Women.
 Accreditation letters may be viewed in the Office of the Provost.